Duhël: Demographic history

-The village was historically inhabited by Serbs, and the Albanian families came from Malesia in northern Albania, most likely in the 18th century.
+The village was historically inhabited by Serbs, and the Albanian families came from Malësia in northern Albania, most likely in the 18th century.
 According to data which is older than the 18th century from the Devič monastery, all villages of Drenica were inhabited by Serbs.
 In 1875, there were 26 Albanian and 4 Serb families in the village.
 In 1879, there were 16 Albanian and 4 Serb families in the village.
 In 1910, there were 6 Serb families (no data on Albanians).
 In 1921, there were 52 houses and 299 inhabitants.

 Population counts in censuses conducted between 1948 and 1991 are provided in the table below.
 Information on population by ethnic group is not available for most years in this period.
 In 1981, 1229 people were listed as Albanian and 1 person was listed as Muslim; no residents were identified as Serbs, Montenegrins, Turks, or other groups.